BharathiVetukuri/CMPE-255_DataPreparation_EDA_Visualization/readme.md

 In this phase, we explored the historical Bitcoin dataset to gain insights into the data structure and quality.

 ### Data Source
-- The dataset includes columns for Open, High, Low, Close prices, Volume and Timestamps.
+- The dataset includes columns for **Open, High, Low, Close prices, Volume and Timestamps**.

 ### Key Steps Performed
 1. *Timestamp Conversion*: